onixsib/prometheus-php-fpm-exporter/README.md

 helm install prometheus-php-fpm-exporter/prometheus-php-fpm-exporter
 ```

-Have a nice day ! :)
+Have a nice day! :)